Table of Contents

 O: Organ dysfunction

-A risk stratification of sepsis can take place based on this division.
+Risk stratification of sepsis can take place based on the PIRO concept.

 Further important terms include the following:

-- Bacteremia includes the presence of facultative pathogen bacteria in the bloodstream without the participation of the circulation or other signs of intoxication.
+- Bacteremia: the presence of facultative pathogenic bacteria in the bloodstream without the participation of the circulation or other signs of intoxication.

-- Endotoxemia is defined as the presence of endotoxins in the blood, also without simultaneous bacteremia.
-Lipopolysaccharides of the membrane of Gram-negative bacteria function as endotoxins.
+- Endotoxemia: the presence of endotoxins in the blood without simultaneous bacteremia; lipopolysaccharides of the membranes of gram-negative bacteria function as endotoxins

-- Septicemia is the intoxication of the entire organism by microorganisms, endotoxins, toxins, and pyrogens.
+- Septicemia: infection of the entire organism by microorganisms, endotoxins, toxins, or pyrogens

 Epidemiology of SIRS and Septic Shock

 Increasing incidence of sepsis

-The incidence of sepsis is stated on average in the European region with 5 diseases per 1.000 hospital patients and increases steadily.
-The reason for the increasing incidence includes more invasive examination techniques which present an entry for pathogen germs, as well as the increase of the survival rate of patients with chronic diseases such as malignant tumors, kidney diseases, and HIV.
+The average incidence of sepsis in the European region is 5 cases per 1,000 hospital patients and is increasing steadily.
+Reasons for this increasing incidence include more invasive examination techniques, which present an entry for pathogens, and the increasing survival rates of patients with chronic diseases such as malignant tumors, kidney diseases, and HIV.

 Etiology of SIRS and Septic Shock

-The sepsis syndrome occurs based on a predisposing reduced resistance during diseases as general infection, trauma and large operations, intoxications, chemotherapy, after a splenectomy (OPSI = overwhelming post-splenectomy infection) and amicrobial inflammations.
+Sepsis syndrome occurs when there is predisposing reduced resistance from general infection, trauma or large operations, intoxications, chemotherapy, splenectomy (i.e. overwhelming post-splenectomy infection; OPSI), or amicrobial inflammation.

-Before the use of antibiotics, streptococci were considered as the most important pathogens of septic processes.
-Nowadays, there are more Gram-negative bacteria and staphylococci which can be related to the long-term use of antibiotics in intensive care which function against Gram-negative bacteria and the resulting developments of resistance.
+Before the use of antibiotics, streptococci were considered the most important pathogens in septic processes.
+Today, there are more gram-negative bacteria and staphylococci because of intensive care units’ long-term use of antibiotics, which function against Gram-negative bacteria and result in resistant strains.

 Pathophysiology of SIRS and Septic Shock

 Hypodynamic stage of sepsis

-Lipopolysaccharide (LPS), is embedded in the outer membrane of Gram-negative bacteria.
-The LPS and hence pro-inflammatory potential are secreted into the circulation after a bactericide antibiosis or a massive increase in bacteria.
+Lipopolysaccharides (LPS) are embedded in the outer membrane of gram-negative bacteria.
+LPS, which has proinflammatory properties, is secreted into the circulation after a bactericide antibiosis or a massive increase in bacteria.

 Hypodynamic initial stage of sepsis

-With the help of mediators, an arterial and venous vasodilatation is consequently triggered which leads to a decreased systemic vascular resistance and venous pooling to system-arterial hypotension with the relatively intravascular lack of volume.
-It is referred to as a hyperdynamic initial stage.
+With the help of mediators, arterial and venous vasodilatation is consequently triggered, which leads to decreased systemic vascular resistance, venous pooling, and system arterial hypotension caused by the relative lack of intravascular volume.
+This is referred to as the hyperdynamic initial stage.